Delphia USA Inc. Purchases Shares of 21,312 Celcuity Inc. (NASDAQ:CELC)

-Delphia USA Inc. bought a new stake in Celcuity Inc. (NASDAQ:CELC – Get Rating) in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm bought 21,312 shares of the company’s stock, valued at approximately $194,000.
+Delphia USA Inc. acquired a new stake in shares of Celcuity Inc. (NASDAQ:CELC – Get Rating) in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor acquired 21,312 shares of the company’s stock, valued at approximately $194,000.

-Other institutional investors have also added to or reduced their stakes in the company.
-Meristem Family Wealth LLC bought a new stake in shares of Celcuity in the 1st quarter worth approximately $124,000.
-Victory Capital Management Inc. lifted its position in Celcuity by 8.3% in the first quarter.
-Victory Capital Management Inc. now owns 84,090 shares of the company’s stock worth $786,000 after purchasing an additional 6,430 shares during the period.
-Millennium Management LLC boosted its stake in Celcuity by 50.4% during the second quarter.
-Millennium Management LLC now owns 509,247 shares of the company’s stock worth $4,634,000 after buying an additional 170,617 shares in the last quarter.
-State Street Corp grew its stake in shares of Celcuity by 3.1% in the 1st quarter.
-State Street Corp now owns 148,802 shares of the company’s stock valued at $1,391,000 after purchasing an additional 4,466 shares during the period.
-Finally, Renaissance Technologies LLC raised its holdings in shares of Celcuity by 15.3% in the 2nd quarter.
-Renaissance Technologies LLC now owns 85,756 shares of the company’s stock worth $780,000 after buying an additional 11,400 shares in the last quarter.
-56.05% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also made changes to their positions in CELC.
+Meristem Family Wealth LLC acquired a new position in Celcuity in the 1st quarter valued at approximately $124,000.
+Charles Schwab Investment Management Inc. raised its stake in shares of Celcuity by 7.9% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 27,276 shares of the company’s stock valued at $256,000 after purchasing an additional 1,989 shares in the last quarter.
+Citadel Advisors LLC bought a new position in Celcuity in the second quarter worth $256,000.
+Renaissance Technologies LLC lifted its position in Celcuity by 143.3% in the first quarter.
+Renaissance Technologies LLC now owns 74,356 shares of the company’s stock worth $695,000 after purchasing an additional 43,800 shares during the period.
+Finally, Victory Capital Management Inc. boosted its stake in Celcuity by 8.3% during the first quarter.
+Victory Capital Management Inc. now owns 84,090 shares of the company’s stock worth $786,000 after buying an additional 6,430 shares in the last quarter.
+Institutional investors own 56.05% of the company’s stock.

 Celcuity Profile